We want to give you the chance to share your voice.

 Currently, there are several different types of polls.
 Among the best-known are:

 - Baseline/benchmark polls.
-These polls are conducted at the beginning of any campaign to see how people sense the situation and how they feel about a specific candidate or issue before the campaign for that specific issue or candidate begins.
+These polls are conducted at the beginning of any campaign to see how people sense the situation and how they feel about a specific candidate or matter before the campaign for that specific matter or candidate begins.

 - Tracking polls.
-In these types of polls, answers are collected over a period of time to track perceptions, attitudes and opinions of respondents on the issue or figure.
+In these types of polls, answers are collected over a period of time to track perceptions, attitudes and opinions of respondents on the matter or figure.

 - Exit polls.
 They help predict the results of an election before the final results are made public.
 They act as a forecast.